Density of Binary Disc Packings: The 9 Compact Packings: FM-triangulation

 Given a disc packing, define the {\em cell} of a disc as the set points of the plane which are closer to this disc than to any other (Fig.~\ref{fig:FM_triangulation}, left).
 These cells form a partition of the plane whose dual is a triangulation, referred to as the {\em FM-triangulation} of the packing (Fig.~\ref{fig:FM_triangulation}, right).
+Actually, the dual may be not a triangulation if more than three cells meet in a point (this happens if identical circles are centered on the vertices of a regular $n$-gon, $n>3$).
+In this case, we arbitrarily add any maximal choice of non-crossing chords.

+A disc is said to be {\em surrounded} by discs of radii $r_1,\ldots,r_k$ if the sequence of its neighbors in the triangulation, ordered by angles and up to a cyclic permutation or a reversal, are discs of radii $r_1,\ldots, r_k$.
+For example, in Fig.~\ref{fig:FM_triangulation}, the large central disc is surrounded by discs of radii $1,1,r,1,r,r,r$.

 Introduced in \cite{FM58} (see also \cite{FT64}), FM-triangulations are also known as {\em additively weighted Delaunay triangulations}.
 A triangle $T$ which appears in the FM-triangulation of some disc packing is said to be {\em feasible}.
-It satisfies the two following properties \cite{FM58}: \begin{enumerate} \item There exists a disc, called the {\em support disc} of $T$, which is interior disjoint from the discs of the packing and tangent to each of the discs of $T$ (it somehow extends the "empty disc property" of classic Delaunay triangulations).
-In particular, if a disc packing is {\em saturated}, {\em i.e.}, no further disc can be added, then any support disc is smaller than the smallest allowed disc (otherwise we could add it at the place of the support disc). \item The disc sector delimited by any two edges of $T$ never crosses the third edge of $T$ (which may be false in classic Delaunay triangulations when the ratio of disc radius is greater than $\sqrt{2}-1$). \end{enumerate} A simple consequence we shall later rely on is that angles cannot be too small:
+The following property somehow extends the ``empty disc property'' of classic Delaunay triangulations:

+\begin{proposition}[\cite{FM58}] A triangle $T$ which connects the centers of three discs of a disc packing is feasible if and only if there exists a disc, called the {\em support disc} of $T$, which is interior disjoint from the discs of the packing and tangent to each of the three discs of $T$. \end{proposition}

+We shall also rely on the following property, which may be false in classic Delaunay triangulations when the ratio of disc radius is greater than $\sqrt{2}-1$:

+\begin{proposition}[\cite{FM58}] The disc sector delimited by any two edges of a feasible triangle $T$ never crosses the third edge of $T$. \end{proposition}

+A simple consequence we shall rely on (in particular in the computer program) is that the angles of feasible triangles cannot be too small:

 \begin{lemma} Let $T$ be a triangle in a FM-triangulation of a saturated packing by discs of radius $1$ and $r$.
-Let $A$, $B$ and $C$ denotes its vertices and $x$, $y$ and $z$ denotes the radii of the discs centered on these vertices.
-Then
+Denote by $A$, $B$ and $C$ the vertices of $T$ and by $x$, $y$ and $z$ the radii of the discs centered on these vertices.
+Then, the angle $\widehat{A}$ in the vertex $A$ satisfies

 \end{lemma}